couchbaselabs/cbdinocluster/README.md

 In the case that your colima docker instance becomes corrupted, or stops working as expected, you can destroy it using `colima delete`.
-Once your colima instance has been destroyed, you can start it again using the same command from the _Dependancies_ steps above, followed by running `cbdinocluster init` again.
+Once your colima instance has been destroyed, you can start it again using the same command from the _Dependencies_ steps above, followed by running `cbdinocluster init` again.
 Reinitializing dinocluster will maintain your existing configuration, but will apply the neccessary colima configurations that were lost during the recreation.